jpd236/Big-Board/README.md

 - DB name
 - username
 - password

+The free (Ignite) tier is fine for testing, but upgrade to the Punch tier ($9.99/month) for the hunt.

 Provision Heroku Redis.
 At the lowest (mini) tier, this costs $3 per month (prorated to the second).